-The goal of every PA poker site will be to make the process of moving your funds as easy as possible.
+The goal of every PA poker site will be to make the process of moving your funds as easy as possible and for fast payouts.

 That means each site will offer a variety of easy-to-use deposit and withdrawal methods and are always on the lookout to add new ones.
 It usually will mean that whatever way you used to make a deposit, you can also use it to make a withdrawal.
 However, other options are available, too.

 Here’s a list of all the poker deposit and withdrawal methods available:

 Visa and Mastercard: You can use the most well-known credit card brands in the world at most PA online poker sites.
 However, some issuing banks may not authorize online gambling transactions, meaning another deposit method will need to be employed.

 The following list of issuing banks decline online gambling transactions regularly: